 Some kennels really are hard to find, but anyone can take directions.
 Sometimes this just means ”We’d rather you not see our kennel.”
 A puppy from a dirty or overcrowded kennel is very likely to have parasites and/or other communicable illness.
 Corners probably have been cut on other breeding practices.
-Insist on coming to the kennel or home of the breeder Update: Due to harassment from animal rights activists, some good breeders are reluctant to open their homes to people they do not know.
+Insist on coming to the kennel or home of the breeder Update: Due to harassment from animal rights activists, some good breeders are reluctant to open their homes to people they do not know and during a pandemic it is understandable.
 Be sensitive to this and proceed accordingly.
 We still believe you should be able to see where the puppies were raised, but understand the fear of these breeders.
-Personally, I think that if I become too afraid to allow future owners of our pups to come to our home, it will be time for me to stop breeding.
+Personally, we allow for appointments during the pandemic to do outside visits.

 3. Dogs registered with unfamiliar registries.